 Dress up an dining chair with a multipurpose Santa hat and decorative necklace!
-Most everybody has a junk box full of these Mardi Gras necklaces.
-I took one, centered it on the chair and taped it into place.
+I took a Mardi Gras necklace, centered it on the chair and taped it into place.
 Then I took a Santa hat, also purchased from the dollar store about 10 Christmases ago and positioned it on the chair and taped that into place.
-When you go to your Christmas party you can un-tape them both and use them or leave them on the chair for Christmas morning.

-Integrate artificial silk poinsettias in a live house plants for the Christmas season.
 I have several live philodendron potted plants.
 During the Christmas season I purchase several bright red silk individual artificial poinsettia flowers.
 I stick them in the flower pot along with the live plant.
-Come end of February I remove fake flowers and pack them away ready for the next winter.

 I didn't set up my Christmas tree this year, rather I added to the decorations that I bought last year, on sale at Target, to decorate my dogwood tree in the yard.

 I love decorating for Christmas with Angel Fluff (snow), you can use it anywhere and it really adds a nice wintry touch.

 For some added flair when decorating the home for the holidays, hang a large sized ornament from the turn switch on a lamp.
 This is a great way to change up the lamp for the season.